Will the UK send combat aircraft to Ukraine?

 View research relating to the conflict in Ukraine, including sanctions, energy security, international legal issues, NATO, and implications for the UK.

-This paper provides a timeline of the major events in the Ukraine-Russia conflict since Crimea was annexed by Russia in 2014.
+This paper provides a timeline of the major events in the Ukraine-Russia conflict between Russia's annexation of Crimea in 2014 and the eve of the invasion of Ukraine in February 2022.

 Western military chiefs have expressed concern that Russia could resort to the use of chemical weapons in Ukraine.